 Whether you have a welfare, tax refund, Social Security or other type of government check, cashing it is simple.
-Even if you do not have a bank account, there are other options, such as a check-cashing facility.
+Even if you do not have a bank account, there are other options, such as a check-cashing facility or grocery store.
 For those places, you'll need a government-issued ID card or state driver's license that verifies your identity.

-If you have an account at a local bank, you can always cash your check there.
+If you have an account at a local bank, you can always cash your check there, unless your account is in poor standing.
 If you don't have an account, apply to open one.
 Even without an account, you may still be able to cash certain types of government checks at a local bank.
 Some checks, such as tax refund checks, are issued directly by the U.S. Treasury, and most banks will cash them even if you aren't an account holder.
 However, you may be charged a nominal fee because you aren't a customer.

 Many large grocery stores, convenience stores and discount store chains such as Giant Eagle, Walmart, Giant, Publix, Circle K, 7-Eleven, Safeway and Dominick's often cash government checks for a small fee.
 For instance, Walmart will cash checks up to $7,500 during the months of January through April.
 This is to allow customers to cash their tax refund checks.
 Otherwise, Walmart's check-cashing limit is $5,000.
 The fee is $3.00 to cash checks up to, and including, $1,000, and checks up to $5,000 cost $6.00.
 As with most places that cash checks, you will need at least one form of government-issued identification in order to cash it.